OGsoundFX/C-Workshop/README.md

 - Simple example

 ## Challenges
+- redo challenges (.even?, downcase ...)
+- can you vote with user interaction?
+- check out other from 42
+     - rewrite string length
 - capitalize (HARD) -> maybe I could demonstrate capitalizing 1 word, and the final challenge woujld be capitalizing a string of words
-- check out other from 42